atimofeev/atimofeev/README.md

 # Hi there, I'm Artem Timofeev👋

-I'm a Site Reliability Engineer with a passion for automation and fixing things.
+I'm a Site Reliability Engineer with a passion for automation and fixing things👷.
 I enjoy focusing my obsessive attention to detail into impovement of anything✨.

 In my free time I enjoy: